 With scene detection, the camera attempts to figure out if a particular scene type should be used for the current situation.
 The camera uses its programming to detect certain subjects or environments.
-For example, it looks for people; babies (if you have registered them using the Face Recognition menu option); night scenes; closeups; sunsets; food; and portraits.
+For example, it looks for people; babies (if you have registered them using the Face Recognition menu option); night scenes; close-ups; sunsets; food; and portraits.
 It will identify scenes calling for the iHandheld Night Shot setting if that option is turned on through the menu system.
 That feature is discussed in Chapter 4.
 If the camera detects one of these factors, it displays an icon for that type of scene and adjusts its settings accordingly.
 Otherwise, it displays the standard iA icon.

-For example, in Figure 3-5, the camera detected the mannequin's face and displayed the icon for portrait scene detection.
+For example, in Figure 3-6 the camera detected the mannequin's face and displayed the icon for portrait scene detection.

-Figure 3-5.
-Portrait Scene Detection Icon

-In Figure 3-6, the camera detected a closeup situation when I took a picture of an eraser, and it displayed the flower icon that indicates a macro shot.

 Figure 3-6.
+Scene Detection Screen for Portrait Image

+In Figure 3-7 the camera detected a closeup situation when I took a picture of flowers in a vase, and it displayed the flower icon that indicates a macro shot.

-Macro Scene Detection Icon
+Figure 3-7.
+Scene Detection Screen for Macro Image

-When shooting motion pictures or using the 4K Photo or Post Focus features, the camera detects fewer scene types: only portraits, scenery, low light, and macro shots.
+When shooting motion pictures or using the 4K Photo or Post Focus features, the camera detects fewer scene types-only portraits, scenery, low light, and macro shots.